lydell/keyboard/readme.md

 double-quotes.
 Sometimes they have different semantics.
 The difficulty of typing them should not be an argument when choosing between the two.

-Some symbols were very convienient to put on the same side as the numbers, such as `# + – %`.
+Some symbols were very convenient to put on the same side as the numbers, such as `# + – %`.
 The rest I simply tried to rank how much I type them, giving the less frequently used worse positions. `$` was given one of the best positions—the left thumb.
 If you program a lot of bash scripts, php, JavaScript